alyxwithay/alyxwithay.github.io/_posts/2014-11-20-Results-Section-Progress.md

 2. Discussion - 100% outline
 3. Materials & Methods - Add section on modeling techniques
 4. Using EndNote to make the references - going to need a refresher as well as make a new library with all my papers

+# R Markdown/Github repository for paper

+This is largely in tact.
+The structure is all there and set up for each figure.
+I am making updates and committing them as I work on the paper.